saraiva/r-shiny-fair-risk/README.md

  - Open FAIR Risk Taxonomy (O-RT) - https://publications.opengroup.org/editors-picks/open-fair/c20b
  - Open FAIR Risk Analysis (O-RA) - https://publications.opengroup.org/editors-picks/open-fair/c20a

-Mostly leverages lognormal distributions for calculating various distributions in the Monte Carlo simulations to assit in estimating the probability of rare high (black swan) impact events.
-This selection was influenced by the book _How to Measure Anything in Cybersecurity Risk_ (https://www.howtomeasureanything.com/cybersecurity/) by Douglas Hubbard.
-It also simplifies the range estimates by only requiring the estimation of two values instead of three and a confidence as required when utilizing PERT distributions.
-This allow a risk analyst to account for black swan events since the low and high probablity estimates in the application only need to be made with 90% confidence, thereby allowing the risk analyst to avoid having to estimate the bottom and top 5% of cases.
+Leverages lognormal distributions for likelihood calculations and poisson lognormal distribution for impact calculations (based on findings of the findings of the Cyentia IRIS 2022 report).
+It was also influenced by the book _How to Measure Anything in Cybersecurity Risk_ (https://www.howtomeasureanything.com/cybersecurity/) by Douglas Hubbard.

 Distributions are used to calculate the various ranges of possible outcomes and are then combined to determine a final distribution of loss events.

-The model provides three sets of results:
+The model can provide three sets of results:
   - Inherent (before controls) Loss Event Frequency (LEF)/Likelihood, Loss Magnitude (Loss)/Impact and Risk (1 and 10 year)
   - Current Residual (with existing controls) LEF/Likelihood, Loss/Impact and Risk (1 and 10 year)
   - Future Residual (after additional controls) LEF/Likelihood, Loss/Impact and Risk (1 and 10 year)